ivicanikolicsg/model_provenance_testing/README.md

 python tester.py --quick_test AUTOMATIC/promptgen-majinai-unsafe,ggml-org/stories15M_MOE,pranavpsv/genre-story-generator-v2

 ```
-This will **only** download the tested models, and will used the provided cached outputs for the parent models, so it should be relatively fast.
+This will **only** download the tested models, and will use the provided cached outputs for the parent models, so it should be relatively fast.

 # Basic options
 To properly run the tester you need at least to specify two files: one for the parent models and one for the tested models.